How to Test a Transformer with a Multimeter

 • Set your multimeter to 200 VAC

 • Place your multimeter leads on the leads of the power source.
-For wall sockets, you simply place the leads into the socket holes.
+For wall sockets, you place the leads into the socket holes.

 You expect to see a value between 120V and 240V, but this depends.